 Tilling your land for planting a large vegetable garden or crops can seem like a daunting task, but it doesn't need to be.
 For small acreage (under two to three acres), you can use a PTO-driven tiller on your tractor to till the soil.
 You can also hire someone to do the plowing, disking and harrowing.

 Install Fencing for Animals

 If you're thinking of adding animals to your farm, it's a good idea to install fences to keep your animals away from your neighbors and protect them from predators.
 There are many types of fencing, both electric and non-electric, for containing farm animals.
 The type you choose is going to depend upon the animal itself.
-Goats require a high fence because they can jump -- and they love to do it!
+Goats require a high fence because they can jump and they love to do it!
 Cows need only a few single strands of electric wire to keep them in a pasture.
 Poultry and sheep can be temporarily contained with portable “electric netting," a plastic mesh with electrified wires embedded in it that is easily set up and moved.

 After choosing the type of fencing you need, the next step is installing the fence posts.
 A post hole auger for your tractor makes the job easier, but there are also manual post hole diggers you can purchase or rent.
 For electric netting, simply push each post into the ground as you go.

 Electric fencing requires a charger which can be connected to electric power or run on solar power or batteries.
 The size of the charger is determined by how much fencing you have and the “brush load” or the amount of brush and grasses that will be touching the fence.
 Learn more about the types of fencing you can install on your farm.